mobot95/RemotePWMController-ESP8266/README.md

 PWM it's managed using millis(), so it cannot manage periods under 1ms

-Tested with Wemos D1 Mini Pro, controlled by [Solar Self Consumption PWM](https://github.com/mobot95/SolarSelfConsumptionPWM)
+Tested with Wemos D1 Mini Pro and an Fotek SSR-25DA, controlled by [Solar Self Consumption PWM](https://github.com/mobot95/SolarSelfConsumptionPWM)